ibizaman/blog/posts/2020-10-15-setup-local-blog.markdown

 Your blog will be up and running at [http://localhost:8000](http://localhost:8000).

-You can change posts, and or remove then, change the css and other files and the `site` executable will see those changes and rebuild the site.
+You can change posts, add or remove posts, change the css and other files and the `site` executable will see those changes and rebuild the site.
 You just need to reload the site in your browser.